-Septic Tank Size: How to Choose & Why it Matters
+Septic Tank Size: How to Choose

 At Don’s Septic & Fill, our partner technicians can help you decide what septic tank size is best, whether you need a new reservoir installed or are having a new system placed to serve your home or business.
 If you’re managing a commercial or industrial install, always defer to the experts, so you can be sure you’re getting the right equipment for your needs.
 However, most homes have similar requirements and use their systems in much the same ways, so there are a few guidelines you can use if you’re trying to select the right one.

-Why Choosing the Right Septic Tank Size Matters
+Why Does Septic Tank Size Matter?

 When wastewater enters the reservoir, it needs time to separate.
 Buoyant materials collect at the top, in a layer called “scum.”
 This will include things like grease, oil, and toilet paper.
 Dense materials will fall to the bottom in a layer referred to as “sludge.”
 The partially clarified liquid in the center is called “effluent,” and, once the solids separate from it, it can move onto the next phase, which is typically a leach field.
 If a unit is too small, it can be easily overwhelmed by several people taking showers or by doing too many loads of laundry.
 The liquid will try to go out to the leach field before it has had a chance to separate and this can clog the system, as well as pose health risks.
 The bacteria in the tank also breaks down the sludge, and as much as 50% will be turned into liquid and gasses if the reservoir is effective, so going with bigger dimensions helps ensure you don’t have to have it pumped more than normal.
 Going bigger also allows you to add on bedrooms without upgrading later and accommodate house guests without worry of an issue.
 However, there are some downsides to going too big, which include the initial costs and the potential for freezing in the winter.